temonamoradze2022/devops-challenge/README.md

 It also has a cronjob component.

 Your task is to:
 1. Create a Github Actions pipeline that builds and pushes docker images on a docker registry (use https://hub.docker.com/).
-The action should be triggered with every commit in the main branch
+The action should be triggered with every commit in the main branch.
 2. Deploy the application using kubernetes to a kubernetes cluster.
 Add the kubernetes yml files to a folder named k8s.

 Bonus tasks: